SarasAI-Institute/Python-Programming-with-AI/Module 01/Python Operators.md

 ---

 ## **Assignment Operators**
+* Assignment operators are crucial for storing and manipulating data throughout the execution of a program
+* They are used to assign values to variables and modify their contents
+* They provide a shorthand way of updating variables based on their current values, improving code efficiency and readability

 | Symbol | Description | Code Example | Code Output |
 |--------|:-------------|--------------|-------------|
 | =      | Assigns the value or result of the expression on the right to the variable on the left. | `x = 5`<br>`print(x)` | `5` |